wolfie-tools-frontend/wolfie-tools-frontend-api/README.md

-## How to Set Up (temporary until npm)
+## Set Up

+Note: We will be using npm

-1. Navigate to the directory of the site you are creating.
+1. In the terminal, navigate to the directory of the React web app you are creating

-  * For VIP, this would be the client/src folder of the backend team’s template.

-2. From our Github, copy the “src” folder into the directory (see [Note](#ex-note)).

-3. In the terminal, you need to then `npm install clsx` and `npm install node-sass npm:sass@^1.26.10`.

-* Double check the package.json file that the dependencies lists `"node-sass": "npm:sass@^1.26.10"` and not `"sass": "npm:sass@^1.26.10"`.

-* If you see just “sass”, manually replace it with “node-sass”, delete package-lock.json and node-modules and do `npm install`.

-4. If you want to use any of our built-in styling with your css, you need to change it to a “.scss” file and then put this at the top of the file (or whatever other location you placed our global folder):

-    ```css
-    @use "./wt-frontend/global/wolfie.scss";
-    ```

-5. In the js file you want our components in, import the component you want.
-For example, if you wanted a button, you would put:

-    ```javascript
-    import WButton from './src/components/wbutton/WButton';
-    ```
+2. Then type, `npm install wt-frontend`

+3. Change your .css files to .scss and put the following code at the top of the .scss file:

+`@use 'node_modules/wt-frontend/build/global/wolfie';`

+`@use 'node_modules/wt-frontend/build/global/components';`

 <br/>

 <a name="ex-note"></a>
 Note: If you want to look at our example pages, copy in our entire directory.
-You can open the example pages by navigating to our directory, running `npm install` in the terminal, then `npm start`.
+Open the example pages by navigating to our directory, running `npm install` in the terminal, then `npm start`.

 ---